webofnaturetribe/PyBean/README.md

     # find books where author is Mark Twain
     for book in db.find("book","author like ?",["Mark Twain"]): print book.author

+find method returns an iterator.
+If all you want is a single instance, you could use the find_one method:

+    my_only_book = db.find("book")

+find_one takes the same exact arguments as find and returns either your instance or None

 ## Counting beans

 This is similar to the find method: